tillbiskup/evedata/docs/architecture.rst

 .. figure:: images/architecture-layers-technical-functional.*
     :align: center

     A two-dimensional view of the architecture, with technical and functional layers.
 The primary line of organisation in the code, according to different authors, should be the functional layers or packages, and each of the functional blocks should be organised into three technical layers: boundaries, controllers, entities.
 The idea and name of these three technical layers goes back to Ivar Jacobson (1992).
+The boundaries (sometimes called interfaces) contain two different kinds of elements: facades and resources.
+While resources are typically concerned with the persistence layer and similar things, facades are the user-facing elements providing access to the underlying entities and controllers.

 A corresponding UML package diagram is shown in the figure below:

+.. _fig-uml_evedata:

 .. figure:: uml/evedata-functional-layers.*
     :align: center